Last updated to address California Consumer Privacy Act of 2018 and effective as of December 31, 2019.

 Alternately, you may wish to download the TrustE mobile application and/or the Digital Advertising Alliance “App Choices” mobile application and follow the instructions provided.
 You may opt-out of the collection and use of data by Lotame specifically, or by all companies that offer a mobile application opt-out via the TrustE or AppChoices app.
 Your opt-out choice is applied only to the collection of data from applications on the device from which you opt-out.

-For those in Europe, you can opt-out via the IAB Europe’s industry opt-out at www.youronlinechoices.eu.
+In Europe, you can opt-out via the IAB Europe’s industry opt-out at www.youronlinechoices.eu.

 Lotame may be liable in some circumstances for transferring personal information to a third party that violates the Privacy Shield Principles.

-EEA residents have the right to request certain information from Lotame, including the right to ask what personal data Lotame has collected on you from the EEA, and the right to ask that Lotame correct this personal data if you believe it to be inaccurate.
+EEA residents have the right to request certain information from Lotame, including without limitation, the right to ask what personal data Lotame has collected on you from the EEA, and the right to ask that Lotame correct this personal data if you believe it to be inaccurate.

 Lotame may be required to disclose your personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Lotame continues to voluntarily submit unresolved privacy complaints of EEA residents to an independent dispute resolution mechanism administered by the ANA.
 If you do not receive timely acknowledgment of your complaint, or if Lotame does not satisfactorily address your complaint, you can reach the ANA for more information and to file a complaint at: